 Ken Arneson, age 64, passed away at Preferred Senior Living in Ellsworth, WI on November 12th, 2020.

-Kenneth Brian Arneson was born in June of 1956 to Lee and Teena Arneson in Park Ridge, IL.
+Kenneth Brian Arneson was born in June of 1956 to Lee and Teena Arneson in Chicago, IL.
 He graduated from Craig High School in Janesville, WI, early so that he could join the few, the proud, the Marines and was stationed in California.
 He was very proud of being a Marine.
 He married Bettie Lyman and they were blessed with their wonderful daughter, Crystal, who was born in July of 1977.

 Ken was a Marine, an Air Traffic Controller, an IT professional, and a business owner of StarTech Computing.
 He was a talented musician and played at many venues throughout his later years.
 He continued to play at the St. James Hotel in Red Wing after his diagnosis of Lewy Body Dementia in 2013.
 He played every Thursday evening, until coronavirus affected our world.

 Ken married his love Julie Winger in February of 2009.
 They loved to travel and Ken enjoyed showing her some of his favorite destinations including St. Thomas and Florida.
 Ken took great pride in the trip that he and Julie took to Banff on the Harley-Davidson that he loved to ride.
 They attended many Green Bay Packer games – cheering on his favorite team.
 You could find them at their camper in Cumberland, WI, driving country roads exploring, and stopping at local establishments to make new friends.
 Ken loved life and was always up to an adventure.